sebassaras02/RPT-SAS-Particle-Path/README.md

 - Two models were built to reconstruct the particle trajectory.
 They were a Feedforward neural network and a K-Nearest Neighbors.
 - Both models were built for each experimentation.

+### Warning
+---

+The tunning was only a test.
+It was not the scope of the publication "SAS GEANT4 Application and Machine Learning Algorithms for Radioactive Particle Tracking".

 ### Model results
 ---